Blog

 What is WorkWell, TX?

-WorkWell, TX is a voluntary workplace wellness and return-to-work program administered by the Texas Department of Insurance, Division of Workers' Compensation.
-It helps employers support injured workers through recovery and return-to-work planning.
-Home health services authorized under a Texas Mutual claim can be part of a broader return-to-work plan that incorporates WorkWell, TX programming, particularly when in-home physical therapy or occupational therapy supports the worker's transition back to employment.
+WorkWell, TX is a workplace wellness and return-to-work program administered through the Texas Department of Insurance, Division of Workers' Compensation.
+It coordinates occupational health and rehabilitation services to help injured workers return to employment safely.
+WorkWell, TX complements Texas Mutual's claims process — injured workers enrolled in the program may also have home health care authorized as part of their coordinated return-to-work plan, particularly when in-home therapy supports the transition back to work.

 Does Texas Mutual cover home health care after surgery?

 Yes, in most cases where a physician documents medical necessity.
 Following surgeries related to a compensable workers' compensation injury — such as orthopedic surgery, spinal surgery, or wound debridement — Texas Mutual regularly authorizes home health services including skilled nursing wound care, medication management, IV therapy, and in-home physical therapy.
-The key requirement is a physician order and adjuster authorization before services begin.
+A physician order and adjuster authorization are required before services begin.

 How long does Texas Mutual authorize home health care?

 Authorization periods vary based on the nature and severity of the injury, the physician's plan of care, and the clinical progress documented during home visits.
 Initial authorizations typically cover a defined number of visits over a set period.
-BrightStar Care of Burleson monitors authorization expiration dates and initiates re-authorization requests with supporting clinical documentation before the authorization period ends, so care is not interrupted.
+We monitor authorization expiration dates and initiate re-authorization requests with supporting clinical documentation before the authorization period ends, so care is never interrupted unexpectedly.

 Can BrightStar Care of Burleson bill Texas Mutual directly?

 Yes.
-BrightStar Care of Burleson bills Texas Mutual directly for authorized home health services.
+We bill Texas Mutual directly for authorized home health services.
 You should not need to pay out of pocket for services covered under your workers' compensation claim.
-If any billing questions arise, our administrative team works with the adjuster to resolve them.
+If any billing questions arise, our administrative team works with the adjuster to resolve them promptly.

-About the Author: Patrick Acker is the franchise owner and operator of BrightStar Care of Burleson, serving SW Fort Worth, Burleson, Johnson County, and the surrounding region.
-Under his leadership, BrightStar Care of Burleson holds Joint Commission Accreditation — the gold standard in home health quality — and provides the full continuum of skilled nursing, personal care, and therapy services to families and injured workers across the area.
-The agency's care is overseen by a Registered Nurse Director of Nursing and operates 24 hours a day, 7 days a week.
+This franchise location holds Joint Commission Accreditation — the gold standard in home health quality — and provides the full continuum of skilled nursing, personal care, and therapy services to families and injured workers across SW Fort Worth, Burleson, Johnson County, and the surrounding region.
+Care is overseen by a Registered Nurse Director of Nursing and is available 24 hours a day, 7 days a week.
+The franchise is owned and operated locally, with direct accountability to the communities of Burleson, Hidden Creek, Joshua Farms, Briar Meadow, Summer Creek, Rendon, and the broader SW Fort Worth area.

 This content is for educational and informational purposes only and does not constitute medical, legal, or financial advice.
 Information may be outdated or incomplete.
 Always consult a qualified healthcare professional, attorney, or financial advisor regarding your specific situation.
 BrightStar Care of Burleson makes no representations or warranties regarding the accuracy or completeness of this information.